Image for article type news_post

 Summary

-The UK Parliament introduced the Data Protection and Digital Information Bill on November 8, 2023, aiming to update and simplify the UK's data protection framework.
-It provides organizations with more flexibility in compliance, enhances clarity for research organizations, and ensures stability for cross-border data flows.
-The Bill extends data-sharing powers under Section 35 of the Digital Economy Act 2017 to businesses to support growth and improve public services.
-After passing the House of Commons, the Bill proceeded to the House of Lords but ultimately failed in the committee stage when Parliament dissolved on May 30, 2024.
+The UK Parliament introduced the Data Protection and Digital Information Bill on November 8, 2023, aiming to update and simplify the UK's data protection framework while reducing organizational burdens and maintaining high standards.
+The Bill provides greater flexibility for compliance, improves clarity for research organizations, and extends data-sharing powers under the Digital Economy Act 2017.
+After passing the third reading in the House of Commons, the Bill proceeded to the House of Lords but ultimately died in committee stage on May 30, 2024, due to Parliament dissolution.

 On November 8, 2023, the UK Parliament introduced the Data Protection and Digital Information Bill (the Bill) which carries over the Data Protection and Digital Information (No. 2) Bill (Bill No.2), and reintroduces it in the 2023-24 session.
 In particular, on November 7, 2023, the Parliament confirmed that the Public Bill Committee completed its work and reported to the House of Commons in session 2022-23 regarding Bill No.2 including amendments.
 The Parliament also noted that the Bill is now due to have its report stage and third reading on a date to be announced, detailing that amendments can be made to it at the Report Stage.
 The explanatory notes prepared by the Department for Science,